dragon28/thenotebook/README.md

 1) Understanding the prompt engineering and communication pattern of Large Language Model (LLM).

-2) Understand and choose the correct Large Language Model (LLM).
+2) Understand and choose the best or suitable Large Language Model (LLM).

 3) Look for good agent provider with multiple features and "ready to run".